Azure/azure-powershell/src/DataProtection/docs/Get-AzDataProtectionBackupVault.md

 ```

 ## DESCRIPTION
-Returns resource collection belonging to a resource group.
+Returns a resource belonging to a resource group.

 ## EXAMPLES